 Since her 2012 launch, she has been traveling with only a carry-on suitcase or backpack and taught millions of women to do the same.
 She’s had up to 1M visits a month and has earned more than seven figures.

 But she didn’t start out with that kind of revenue.
 Not long after she started, she sold her first sponsored post.
 “It was just a shady SEO backlink someone paid me for.
 And it was probably like $100 or $150,” she recalls.

 Slowly she moved away from sponsored posts to more reliable income from affiliate sales.
 Nearly a decade later, she’s a content entrepreneur whose affiliate income has earned her over seven figures, a steady income, and a blog that has all the answers on how to travel light.@TravlFashnGirl helps women learn how to travel with only a carry-on.
 She monetizes that content through affiliate marketing, earning over seven figures. #contententrepreneur #blogging #contentcreator Click To Tweet

-A key to Alex’s success has been her narrow niche – how to travel with just a carry-on bag no matter how long your trip.
+A key to Alex’s success has been her narrow niche – how to travel with just a carry-on bag no matter how long your trip (her content tilt).
 “I want to provide something that isn’t available out there,” she says.